Biclustering with Alternating K-Means: Discussion

 In this paper, we have provided a new formulation of the biclustering problem based on the idea of minimizing the empirical clustering risk.
 We have developed and proved a consistency result with respect to the empirical clustering risk.
 Since the optimization problem is combinatorial in nature, finding the global minimum is computationally infeasible.
 In light of this fact, we have proposed a simple and novel algorithm that finds a local minimum by alternating the use of $k$-means clustering between columns and rows, and released an R package \texttt{akmbiclust} on CRAN that implements the algorithm.
 We have also provided a probabilistic interpretation of the optimization problem, and proposed extending our method by adding penalization terms.
 We have evaluated and compared the performance of our algorithm to other related biclustering methods on both simulated data and real-world gene expression data sets.
 The results have demonstrated that our algorithm is able to detect meaningful structures in the data and outperform other competing biclustering methods in a lot of situations.

-One big advantage of our algorithm is its simplicity: the $k$ biclusters can be found simply by applying $k$-means clustering between columns and rows alternately.
+One big advantage of our algorithm is its simplicity: the $k$ biclusters can be found simply by applying an adapted version of the $k$-means clustering algorithm between columns and rows alternately.
 However, the simplicity comes at the expanse of flexibility: by assigning every row and every column to one and only one bicluster, our method excludes the possibility of overlapping biclusters.
 Although allowing the biclusters to overlap might be a more reasonable assumption in some cases, we argue that trading off some flexibility for more simplicity is a worthwhile choice for many applications.

 In the future, we plan to explore a more general setting of biclustering: biclustering on graphs.
 The idea is that each column of $\mathbf{X}$ represents a vertex in a graph $G$, and each row of $\mathbf{X}$ represents a measurement on the vertices.
 The graph structure of $G$ imposes some restrictions on the column partitions, namely the columns in every bicluster should correspond to vertices in a connected subgraph of $G$.
 The problem formulation in Section \ref{sec:theory} can be considered as the special case where there is no restriction on the column partitions, and that is equivalent to the graph $G$ being a complete graph with $m$ vertices.